shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 It was cold and brisk when Astalir woke up.
 The sun was threatening to overtake the night, but the bitter chill of the morning wind pushed it back.
 A shiver crept up Astalir’s neck, piercing his fur.
 Something was wrong.

-That demon mayor who kept harassing him was nowhere to be seen, but neither was anyone else.
+That demon of a mayor who kept harassing him was nowhere to be seen, but neither was anyone else.
 The streets were entirely empty, in an eerie way, even for this time of day.

 Astalir got up from his grass spot and looked around.
 He found Gale sleeping in a similar grass spot, but no one else.
 He peeked through windows, but none showed any signs of life.

-It’s probably just too early, right?
+It’s probably just a bit too early, right?

 Astalir entered the tavern.
 The fireplace was filled with ash, not even warm to the touch.
 The tables and chairs lay in haphazard arrangements in the dining hall, but had no occupants.
 Not even the bar stools boasted business.
 The concierge desk was likewise vacant.